-Hospitals are intentionally designed to support medical safety and healing.
-Homes often are not.
-Designing Dreams transforms children's bedrooms into treatment-informed healing environments where they can safely heal, rest, recover, learn, and simply be kids throughout cancer treatment. ♥
+Hospitals are intentionally designed for medical care.
+Homes are not.
+Designing Dreams transforms children's bedrooms into treatment-informed healing environments where they can safely receive at-home cancer treatment. ♥

-Diagnosed with B-cell Acute Lymphoblastic Leukemia (B-ALL) in April 2025, Waylon is expected to remain in treatment through 2027.
 For his dream bedroom, Waylon envisioned something out of this world.
-Inspired by the beauty of the galaxy, he dreams of deep blues, greens, and purples, and plenty of display space for the collections he's spent years building.
+Inspired by the beauty of the galaxy, he dreams of deep blues, greens, and purples, textured walls, futuristic design elements, and plenty of display space for the collections.

 .jpg)